bitnbytesio/node-input-validator/README.md

 Node Input Validator is a validation library for node.js.
 You can also extend library to add custom rules.

 **Note:**
 Migrating from 1.2.2 to version 2x, just remove first param from validator constructor, ie. empty object.
+*Breaking Changes*
+Changes in behaviour of digits and digitsBetween

 **Installation**